jonaylor89/pythontut/Section5.md

         startingNumber = startingNumber + 1

 # goForever(5) <= if you run this you will print numbers out forever
-# (Or until you cancel your program)
+# (Or until you cancel your program or run out of memory in your computer)
 ```

 # END of Section 5: loops

 Loops are another one of those things that
-are super useful but can also get fucking crazy.
+are super useful but can also get crazy.
 In later sections I'm going to show you some crazier
 things for loops can do.